Everything you need to know about road resurfacing

 How long does road resurfacing last?

-Generally 15 to 20 years.
-However it depends on the amount of traffic on the road, and the weather conditions experienced after the resurfacing.
+Resealing should happen every decade to keep the surface shipshape.
+A well-maintained road will always last longer before it needs full resurfacing.
+However, it depends on the traffic on the road and the weather conditions experienced after the resurfacing.

 Hazell & Jefferies: experts in road resurfacing

-At Hazell & Jefferies, we pride ourselves on high-quality work and friendly customer service.
+At Hazell & Jefferies, we pride ourselves on high-quality road surfacing work, as well as friendly customer service.

 Fully accredited and insured, when we work on your road resurfacing project, you’re guaranteed exceptional results that are designed to last.